 The Best Way to Keep Your Lettuce Crisp

-- Once the greens have chilled for about 30 minutes, they'll be crisp and ready to use.
-But you can store your lettuce in the fridge this way for 3 to 5 days.
+Once the greens have chilled for about 30 minutes, they'll be crisp and ready to use.
+But you can store your lettuce in the fridge this way for three to five days.
 Rewet the paper towels if they dry out.
 Squeeze out excess water—they only need to be damp, not soaking.

 Note that this technique is the exact opposite of the way mixed greens are sold.
 Mixed salad greens come either in a bag or in one of those plastic clamshell containers.
 Neither one of these storage methods allows for any airflow, which is why those types of greens turn limp so quickly after you buy them.